mccright/rrl/AudioBooks/README.md

 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:
+This is an interesting application of space-time science current in the mid-20th century via *popular* science fiction of the time.
 Librivox and Other 3rd Party Summaries:
 Librivox Summary:
 >A surprise nuclear war may cause the End of the World, but not the way anyone could have imagined.
 A classic science fiction tale from Galaxy Magazine. ([Summary by Mark Nelson](https://librivox.org/the-city-at-worlds-end-by-edmond-hamilton/))